The Ultimate Guide For Gel Polish Beginners

 Use a Base Coat – always start with a Base Coat.
 This is so the gel will adhere to (stick to) your nail – forget the base, and your gel manicure won’t go to plan!

 Avoid your skin and cuticle – we can’t stress enough how important this step is!
 Make sure you avoid your skin and cuticle when applying gel.
 It is not advisable to get gel on your skin, so avoid this where possible.
 If you do get any on your skin, simply wipe it away with cleanser before curing.
 Gel polish is NOT nail polish – it will not simply peel off once cured/dried.
 It will stay on your skin, and most likely cause the rest of the gel on your nail to peel off too.

 Always cap the free edge – the most important step when applying gel, and one many forget, is to always make sure you cap the tip of your nail.
 This acts as a seal for the gel, helping it to stick to your nail to ensure it doesn’t chip or peel off.
 Simply run over the tip of your nail with your brush to seal it before curing.
 You may want to hold your skin back to expose more of the tip of the nail if you have short nails, as you'll find it easier to cap the free edge and avoid getting gel on your skin this way.

-Cure each coat properly – always ensure your hand is flat under your lamp and you are curing for the right amount of time.
-Follow your lamp manufacturer’s guidance (for the Bluesky UV/LED lamp, this is 60 seconds of curing time for each coat).
+Cure each coat properly – always ensure your hand is flat under your lamp and you are curing for the right amount of time - this is 60 seconds in your Bluesky UV/LED lamp for each coat.
 If you find your gel is not curing, you may have applied the gel too thick.
 Cure for longer if this is the case.
 It can also be the case that your lamp isn’t functioning properly.
 Turn it upside down to check that the bulbs are working, and if you have a very old Nail Lamp, it may be time to replace it.